CamilleMo/LLM_and_vector_database/guide.md

 ## **7. Conclusion**

-This small experiment shows how powerful a flexible this approach can be to leverage semantic search and using your own knowledge with LLMs.
+This small experiment shows how powerful and flexible this approach can be to leverage semantic search and using your own knowledge with LLMs.
 By using language models that have already been trained and vector databases, it is possible to make systems that are useful in your context and can process and understand a lot of text data.
 One of the best things about this method is that you don't have to keep retraining models.
 By not retraining, we don't have to deal with the storage and processing problems that come with big model weights.

 This method is also easy to try out and change because it is made up of separate parts.
 We used the Llama v2 model in our test because it is new and showed promise.
 But it is possible to experiment with any model.
 Readers can easily try out different language models, like those from OpenAI, to see how well they do on the job.
 The code and tools are also flexible enough to be used in different ways and with different data sets.